tomxue/ReSampler/README.md

 **[--doubleprecision]** will force resampler to use double-precision arithmetic for its *internal calculations* and doesn't have anything to do with the file formats, although if you are working with 64-bit double-precision files, it would make sense to use double precision for calculations used in processing.

+**[--dither [<amount\>]]** adds +/-<amount\> bits of dither the output file.
+Dithering deliberately adds a small amount of a particular type of noise (triangular pdf with noise-shaping) prior to quantization to the output file.
+The goal of dithering is to reduce distortion, and allow extremely quiet passages to be preserved when they would otherwise be below the threshold of the target bit depth.
+Usually, it only makes sense to add dither when you are converting to a lower bit depth, for example:

+- floating-point -> 24bit
+- 24bit -> 16bit
+- 16bit -> 8bit

+The <amount\> parameter represents the number of *bits* of dither to add.
+The actual *level* of dithering added is equal to **+/- 2^(<amount\>-1)** *steps*.
+The default is 1. <amount\> doesn't have to be an integer.
+Values such as 1.63 are perfectly acceptable, and values in the range 1-6 are sensible for most situations.
+The noise-shaping curve becomes more pronounced at higher dithering amounts.

+The effect of dithering is most noticable during extremely quiet passages (typically, in fade-outs) of the audio.
+If you can hear modulation effects, or "tearing" in the quietest passages of your output file, then a greater amount of dither may need to be applied. (note: in many cases, these passages are so quiet, you will need to normalize them just to hear them).

 **[--listsubformats <filetype\>]** will list all valid subformats for a given filetype

 ## Supported Formats